eslupmi/impulse/docs/content/ha.md

 Check the `/ready` endpoint to get the instance state.
 It responds with `200` if the instance is ready and `active`, and 503 if the instance is in `standby`.

-When running multiple IMPulse instances, you need to proxy requests:
+When running multiple IMPulse instances, configure your proxy (Nginx or another) to use the `/ready` endpoint for readiness checks, routing traffic only to active instances.
+See [API](api.md) for endpoint details.
-- / (POST) for sending alerts
-- / (GET) for UI
-- /app (POST, PUT) for messenger callbacks
-- /ws for websocket operation

 ## Read-only filesystem